santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 ![](docs/Images/Pasted%20image%2020231029065540.png)

 - Another interesting answer.
 I think it shows that there can exist unaccounted for ambiguity when answering more complex questions that struggles to account for any possible future change.
-I've found that ChatGPT often prioritises more recent events when there is some sort of duplicity, and of course it fails to know that I was actually talking
+I've found that ChatGPT often prioritises more recent events when there is some sort of duplicity, and of course it fails to know that I was actually talking about the most recent Spider-Man 2 video game released October 20, 2023 by Insomniac Games.

 ![](docs/Images/Pasted%20image%2020231029065803.png)
-- A more straightforward
+- A more straightforward answer that actually acknowledges the possibility of any games made after it's cut off date
 ### Question 4 (10 marks)

 ```